rodegerdts/Pyalmanac/README.md

 **UPDATE: Jan 2020**

 The Nautical Almanac tables now indicate if the sun never sets or never rises; similarly if the moon never sets or never rises.
 The constant "search_next_rising_sun" in **config.py** determines how the *SunNeverSets* or *SunNeverRises* state is calculated.
 The code also has cosmetic improvements.
 P.S.
-Don't be irritated by the *Overfull \hbox in paragraph...* messages.
-There is a tiny bug in pdfTeX (included in MiKTeX) that needs to be fixed.
+The *Overfull \hbox in paragraph...* messages can be ignored - the PDF is correctly generated.

 ## Requirements